 In several countries, DIPD supports multiparty dialogue mechanisms, enabling parties to discuss issues of common concern outside the limelight of the parliament and media, and thereby better find ways to tackle these issues.
 But as Hanne Lund Madsen explains, the processes are not always free from conflict: “We also experience internal party and leadership conflicts in our work, as for example in one of the opposition parties in Tanzania.
 It is therefore very useful for DIPD to be engaged with the research project CODE at Aarhus University.”

 CODE is looking to understand the correlation between democratization and conflict and how it plays out on different levels – from an international level to the level of individuals.
 In collaboration with practitioners from NGOs and the Ministry of Foreign Affairs of Denmark, the researchers will focus primarily on factors that can be influenced by actors – including international ones – in the short and medium term.
 For instance, are some electoral systems less prone to conflict than others?
 And how are we to curb and possibly resolve escalating conflicts without undermining the perspective for democratization?

 On a more concrete level, DIPD is ensuring that our international partners receive relevant education in conflict handling, as Hanne Lund Madsen explains: “To help address conflicts, DIPD is developing a dialogue and conflict training module that can facilitate better conflict handling both between and within parties.
 Moreover, we are cooperating with Danida Fellowship Centre and having several of our partners participating in the Centre’s Dialogue and Conflict Transformation course in Denmark in late November.”

-Contact DIPD’s Senior Advisor, Hanne Lund Madsen: firstname.lastname@example.org
+Contact DIPD Global Head of Programmes, Hanne Lund Madsen: firstname.lastname@example.org